-A uniform dress code has been designed to facilitate the identification of health care personnel:
+A uniform dress code has been designed to facilitate identification of health care personnel:

-- Identification Badge must be worn above the waist at all times in the clinical and simulation areas. - Instructions for obtaining I.D. badges will be provided at the School of Nursing orientation. - Specific healthcare settings may require personal protective garments, such as gowns, lab coats, scrubs, goggles (eye shields), shoe and head covers, gloves, masks, etc. - Hair must be pulled off the collar. - Fingernails may be no longer than 1⁄4 inch.
+- Identification Badge must be worn above the waist at all times in the clinical area. - Instructions for obtaining I.D. badges will be provided at the School of Nursing orientation. - Specific health care settings may require personal protective garments, such as gowns, lab coats, scrubs, goggles (eye shields), shoe and head covers, gloves, masks, etc. - Hair must be pulled off the collar. - Fingernails may be no longer than 1⁄4 inch.
 No acrylic nails, tips, wraps, or other nail enhancements may be worn.
-If chipped, the polish must be removed prior to beginning patient care. - No perfume or aftershave/cologne can be worn in the clinical and simulation settings. - Students should wear professional attire appropriate to the clinical setting while in the clinical setting.
-For example, open-toed shoes, ripped jeans, bare midriffs and miniskirts are not appropriate in clinical or simulation settings. - Pre-licensure undergraduate students must wear the red School of Nursing scrub top with either white pants or a white, knee-length skirt unless the clinical site permits other attire.
+If chipped, polish must be removed prior to beginning patient care. - No perfume or aftershave/cologne can be worn in the clinical setting. - Students should wear professional attire appropriate to the clinical setting while in the clinical setting.
+For example, open-toed shoes, ripped jeans, bare midriffs and miniskirts are not appropriate in the clinical setting. - Pre-licensure undergraduate students must wear the red School of Nursing scrub top with either white pants or a white, knee-length skirt unless the clinical site permits other attire.
 Students should ask course faculty about what attire is appropriate in a given clinical site. - Pre-licensure undergraduate nursing students must also wear clean, white shoes of appropriate style with either white socks or flesh colored hose. - Graduate students must wear a white lab coat with pockets. - Undergarments must not be visible. - Clinical facilities may have specific requirements in addition to those listed above (e.g. tattoos, jewelry, etc.).
 Students are expected to follow the guidelines of the clinical facility under those circumstances.

 It is expected that students will purchase the necessary uniform prior to entrance to the school.
-It is also expected that students will comply with the above dress code and maintain high standards of personal cleanliness and grooming at all times when they are in the clinical or simulation areas or are representing the School of Nursing.
-The clinical or simulation faculty/preceptor has the right and responsibility to use discretion in advising students that they are out of compliance and may request a student to leave the clinical site or simulation setting.
-If so, students must meet with course coordinator prior to returning to the clinical or simulation site.
+It is also expected that students will comply with the above dress code and maintain high standards of personal cleanliness and grooming at all times when they are in the clinical area or are representing the School of Nursing.
+The clinical faculty/preceptor has the right and responsibility to use discretion in advising students that they are out of compliance and may request a student to leave the clinical site.
+If so, students must meet with course coordinator prior to returning to the clinical site.
 Additional requirements may be added as set forth by partnership facilities.